We are committed to providing a high quality level of service, accurate advice and client care.

 If we are unable to resolve any such concerns to your satisfaction you are entitled to make a complaint to the Property Redress Scheme –

 The Property Redress Scheme investigates complaints about service issues with Estate Agents and Property Professionals.
-Normally, you will need to bring a complaint to the Property Redress Scheme within six months of receiving a final written response from us about your complaint.
+Normally, you will need to bring a complaint to the Property Redress Scheme within twelve months of receiving a final written response from us about your complaint.

 Complaints about a client’s rights under the General Data Protection Regulation must be submitted to the Information Commissioner’s Office – www.ico.org.uk .